andreacorra/andreacorra.github.io/_pages/research.md

 The aim is to encourage researchers to engage in data collection, foster collaboration, and emphasize the knowledge about wolf foraging habits.
 Ultimately, we want to make it available in other languages (e.g. Chinese, Russian, Hindi) to facilitate knowledge sharing worldwide.

-Any researcher interested in collaborating could directly contact the authors via ResearchGate or email worldwolfdiet@gmail.com
+Any researcher interested in collaborating could directly contact the authors via [ResearchGate](https://www.researchgate.net/project/wolfdiet) or [email us](mailto:worldwolfdiet@gmail.com)

 <br>